scooter99boston/bbu-gf/docs/gf_controlled/governing_bodies.md

 * **Charter Approval Date**: 2020-xx-xx
 * **Charter Location**: [Governance Framework Working Group Charter]()
 * **Meeting Page Location**: [Governance Framework Working Group Meeting Page]()
+* **Suggested Participant Skills**: Problem solvers that can minimally generate and maintain content using [Markdown](https://www.markdownguide.org/).
+Must possess a willingness to learn new tools and must not be shy of GitHub.
+Must be willing to pair with others to solve governance issues.
+Must be willing to work with legal professionals on the formation and maintenance of contractual instruments.
+Basic tools like Google Docs and MS-Word are required.
+Experience with GitHub is preferred.